dagraham/etm-dgraham/README.md

 An event is something that happens at a particular date or datetime without any action from the user.
 Christmas, for example, is an event that happens whether or not the user does anything about it.

 - The `@s` entry is required and can be specified either as a date or as a datetime.
-It is interpreted as the starting date or datetime of the event.
+It is interpreted as the scheduled date or datetime at which the event begins.
 - If `@s` is a date, the event is regarded as an *occasion* or *all-day* event.
 Such occasions are displayed first on the relevant date.
 - If `@s` is a datetime, an `@e` entry is allowed and is interpreted as the extent or duration of the event - the end of the event is then given implicitly by starting datetime plus the extent and this period is treated as busy time.